Some of my side projects and personal interests.

 I still support pats of the work that UBIWorks, a Canadian advocacy group for basic income in Canada, does.
 Notably their work on a National Dividend scheme.

 Under the model referred to as Universal Basic Income, all citizens would receive a monthly cheque for a reasonable amount of money (say $1,000 to $2,000).
 The amount would cover basic needs – food, shelter – allowing you to survive, but not stay idle.
 Citizens would still need to conduct some form of work and those that earn enough would ultimately pay-back this stipend through various tax reforms.

-This policy proposal is gaining increased interst in these times of Coronavirus and economic turmoil.
-Personally I prefer a divident form for creating and distributing the money.
+This policy proposal is gaining increased interest in these times of Coronavirus and economic turmoil.
+Personally I prefer a dividend form for creating and distributing the money.
 The revenues would common from common assets such as land tax, telecommunications spectrum sales, crown corporations and other “commonly” owned assets and enterprises.
 This is well outlined in Peter Barne’s book, Liberty an dividends for one and for All.

 Here are some of my posts on the subject:

 Basic Income as a Problem to Capitalism’s Structural Problems